ericjung/neural-entrainment/README.md

 # neural-entrainment

+2025-08-21: do not use this repo. it is still in tests. it currently outputs slightly more than 40Hz.

 A collection of [neural brainwave entrainment](https://en.wikipedia.org/wiki/Brainwave_entrainment) code.
 I'll be adding to this more over time.
 After [installing node](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs), clone this directory locally then: